-In his home, Steven helps by carrying water, gathering firewood and teaching others.
-He lives with his father and his mother.
+Steven lives with his father and his mother.
+He is responsible for carrying water, gathering firewood and teaching others.
 His father is not employed and his mother maintains the home.
 There are 4 children in the family.

 Because of your sponsorship, Steven will have new opportunities to learn and grow physically, mentally, and spiritually.
 Thank you for your concern and prayers.

 Steven lives on the plains of Kyabikure, home to approximately 10,000 residents.
 Typical houses are constructed of dirt floors, mud walls and thatched roofs.

 The regional diet consists of maize, beans, cassava, rice and beef.
 Common health problems in this area include malaria, coughs, the flu, fevers, headaches and HIV/AIDS.
 Most adults are unemployed but some work as subsistence farmers or animal herders and earn the equivalent of $4 per month.
 This community needs scholastic materials, trained teachers, vocational training centers, income-generating activities, recreation facilities.